j-gottlieb/Practice-Track-Pro-API/README.md

 ```

 ### Practices/Goals
-The practice and goal resources both follow standard CRUD actions.
+The practice and goal resources both follow standard RESTful actions.
 The practice
 resource is outlined below, with goal following the same pattern.

 | Verb   | URI Pattern            | Controller#Action |